nikolas-virionis/polynomial-regression/README.md

 - Logistic:
 Similarly to the previous, a logistic curve is not so easily represented by a polynomial and needs to have its own regression model in order to be better represented and be more reliable for predictions

+# Contributing
+Well, since this is a really simple package, contributing is always welcome, just as much as creating issues experienced with the package

+In order to better organize this contributions, it would be ideal that all PRs follow the template:

+## PR Template
+ WHAT: <br>
+ A brief description of the improvements

+ WHY: <br>
+A explanation on why those changes were needed, necessary, or at least, why is was on the best interest of the package users

+CHANGES: <br>
+List of changes made, can be the name of the commits made, or a simple changes list

+## Commits
+Ideally the commits should make use of the convention of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) <br>
+Something i recommend is the usage of either the [Commitizen](https://github.com/commitizen/cz-cli) terminal extension or the [Commit Message Editor](https://marketplace.visualstudio.com/items?itemName=adam-bender.commit-message-editor) VSCode Extension